Weird foods to try in America – 32 dishes to try

 32 Weird American foods

-Here are 32 weird food dishes in America that you may come across when travelling this massive country.
+Here are 32 weird food dishes in America that you may come across when travelling to this massive country.

 Sushirito – California